-Kathal Ki Sabzi is an Indian style stir fry of unripe jackfruit cooked with onion, tomato, and spices.
-The Punjabi kathal sabzi is a gluten-free, vegan, and one-pot recipe.
-Serve it with dal fry, raita, and piping hot chapati for a wholesome Punjabi style lunch.
+Kathal Ki Sabzi is an Indian-style spicy stir fry.
+This Punjabi-style kathal sabzi is a gluten-free, vegan, and one-pot recipe.
+Serve it with dal fry, raita, and piping hot chapati for a wholesome lunch.

 From my first introduction to date, I have always enjoyed eating kathal ki sabzi.
-It is the meaty texture that always attracted me towards this humble fruit.
+It is the meaty, fibrous texture, and the delicious taste that always attracted me to this humble fruit.
+Today, jackfruit is widely popular as vegan or mock meat.

 What kind of jackfruit is best for making sabzi?